Filpill/chess_analysis/README.md

 uv sync
 ```

-#### Docker Image
+## Docker Image Deployment
-A docker image has been created to package together the necessary gcloud and python tooling so it can be readily pulled by the Virtual Machine.
+Docker images are the primary method of packaging together the necessary tooling for running workloads on Virtual Machines.

-> *Does not house any script files; docker image will not automatically update on each pipeline revision.*
+Images are stored in the GCP Artifact Registry.

 <div align = center>